Dieselisation: Europe

 Relatively short trackage between destinations and high traffic volumes in Europe favoured electrification to replace steam.
-Many lines are electrified, though some low volume secondary lines and switching service remain unelectrified.
+Most main lines are electrified, though most of the secondary lines and switching service is unelectrified.
+Around 50% of the European railway network is electrified and 80% of traffic runs on these lines.
 Most countries used diesels as an interim solution during postwar reconstruction and electrification.
-Some countries, most notably Switzerland, have electrified their whole network.
+Two countries, Switzerland and Luxembourg, have electrified their whole network.
+Over 70% of the entire network is electrified in Belgium (87%), Sweden (75%), the Netherlands (74%), Bulgaria (74%), Italy (72%), Austria (71%), and Portugal (71%).
 The most powerful electric locomotives in western Europe pull Swedish ore trains.

-In Britain the Great Western Railway introduced diesel railcars in the 1930s and the first British mainline diesel locomotive was built by the London, Midland and Scottish Railway in 1947 but, unlike elsewhere in the developed world, the transition away from steam was delayed during the early postwar years.
+In Britain the Great Western Railway introduced diesel railcars in the 1930s and the first British mainline diesel locomotive was built by the London, Midland and Scottish Railway in 1947, but unlike elsewhere in the developed world, the transition away from steam was delayed during the early postwar years.
 The delay was driven by two economic considerations: the lower initial cost of steam locomotives for immediate replacement of the large number of locomotives worn out from wartime service, and a projected rise in the cost of petroleum relative to coal, a plentiful domestic resource.
 Nationalisation of the railways took place in 1948; diesel locomotives were first introduced on a wide scale following the Modernisation Plan of 1955.
 Poor reliability among the first diesel locomotives used in the Modernisation Plan caused it to be implemented at a slower pace while the problems with the locomotives were worked out during the second half of the 1950s.

 The last steam locomotive for British Railways was built in 1960 and named "Evening Star" (number 92220).
 Steam traction was withdrawn on British Railways in 1968 and largely replaced with diesel traction (with electrification on a minority of lines).
 Steam was finally eliminated on Northern Ireland Railways in 1970 and entirely replaced with diesel.

 Steam continued on the London Underground until 1971, as London Transport considered steam to be cheaper than diesel shunters.
-After 1971, diesel hydraulics and battery electrics took over shunting duties on the LU.

-Steam continued on many industrial railways in the UK mainly with the National Coal Board And British Steel Corporation until the 1980s.
+After 1971, diesel hydraulics and battery electrics took over shunting duties on the Underground.
+Steam continued on many industrial railways in the UK mainly with the National Coal Board and British Steel Corporation until the 1980s.

 Ireland chose dieselisation over electrification and as of 2015, the railways in Ireland (with the exception of the electrified Dublin Area Rapid Transit) remain entirely diesel operated.